 Longwood Center, a \$350 million project located in the heart of the Longwood Medical and Academic Area added 350,000 square feet of R&D space in Boston's strongest life sciences cluster.
 One-third of Longwood Center has already been leased to Dana Farber.
 In addition Vertex Pharmaceuticals moved into its newly constructed headquarters in January 2014.
 Most of Vertex's 1,300 employees in Massachusetts will work in the headquarters, and hundreds of additional jobs are expected to be added in the next several years.
-Including Vertex Pharmaceuticals, Boston has welcomed more than 14 new life sciences companies accounting for more than 2,700 jobs in the last 3 years.
+Including Vertex Pharmaceuticals, Boston has welcomed more than 14 new life sciences companies accounting for more than 2,700 jobs in recent years.

-The Commonwealth of Massachusetts, the City of Boston, and MassDevelopment closed in Spring 2014 on the issuance of \$37.820 million of I-cubed bonds supporting the cost of public infrastructure that is part of the Fan Pier and Vertex development site.
-In addition, The Commonwealth of Massachusetts, the City of Boston, and MassDevelopment closed around September 2015 on the issuance of \$10 million of I-cubed bonds and notes for the Van Ness project in Fenway and approximately \$34.8 million of I-cubed bonds for the Boston Landing project in Brighton, both in support of the cost of related public infrastructure.
-The City still has existing bonding authorization for additional projects.
+The Commonwealth of Massachusetts, the City of Boston, and MassDevelopment closed in Spring 2014 on the issuance of \$37.8 million of I-cubed ("Infrastructure Investment Incentive") bonds supporting the cost of public infrastructure that is part of the Fan Pier and Vertex HQ development site in South Boston.
+In addition, The Commonwealth of Massachusetts, the City of Boston, and MassDevelopment closed in September 2015 on the issuance of \$34.8 million of I-cubed bonds for public infrastructure for the Boston Landing project in Brighton that includes an expanded HQ for New Balance, Inc. and a new commuter rail station.
+An additional \$6 million was recently approved in 2017 to complete the \$16 million I-cubed financing in support of the Van Ness mixed-use project in Fenway.
+Most recently, the City gave local approval for \$30 million in potential Icubed bond issuance to a project at the site of the old Boston Garden with public infrastructure improvements to North Station targeted.
+Final approval by the state is required before bonds can be issued.
+The City still has additional bonding authorization for I-cubed financing due primarily to the state's expanding the total funding allowed statewide in the Icubed program.

 Not all development happens in downtown Boston.
 Revitalization of Boston's neighborhoods occurs through organizations such as Boston Main Streets Program.
 Main Streets is a partnership between the City and the National Trust for Historic Preservation to improve the local business climate in neighborhoods.
 The program provides businesses with resources for storefront improvements, programs and training, and local events and promotions to support local businesses.
 There are currently twenty Boston business districts participating in the Main Streets program.
-In 2015, 91 new or expanded businesses opened in main streets districts creating 565 new jobs.
+In FY16, 106 new and expanded businesses opened in Main Streets districts, creating 596 new jobs.
 The Main Streets Program has improved the marketability and business strategy of business districts, and preserved the character of surrounding residential areas.

-Twenty-four new or expanded supermarkets have opened in Boston neighborhoods since 1992, bringing the total to 43, with several more projects underway.
+Twenty-four new or expanded supermarkets have opened in Boston neighborhoods since 1992, bringing the total to 54, with several more projects underway.
 In 2015, The Boston Public Market, a year-round market featuring fresh, locally sourced food, opened on Hanover Street.
 Whole Foods Market in the South End, Roche Brothers in Downtown Crossing, and the expanded tropical foods market in Roxbury also opened in 2015.
+Additionally, Bfresh opened in Brighton in August of 2016.
+Among the projects currently under construction, there is a 60,000 square foot Star Market at the Hub on Causeway at TD Garden.
+Once complete, this Star Market will be Boston's largest supermarket.